X-SLAYER/EzValidator/README.md

 ## Installing

-Add multiavatar to your pubspec:
+Add EzValidator to your pubspec:

 ```yaml
 dependencies: